Women’s Reproductive Cancers Are Among The Most Deadly And Most Neglected. How Do We Fix This?

 The American Cancer Society estimates that nearly 20,000 women will be diagnosed with ovarian cancer in 2022, and 12,000...

-A major limiting factor in understanding and treating ovarian cancer is the lack of experimental models that recapitulate the particularities of each patient’s cancer.
+A major limiting factor in understanding and treating ovarian cancer is the lack of experimental models that capture the particularities of each patient’s cancer.
 Moreover, cancer samples taken from patients have a finite lifetime which restricts what researchers can learn about each patient’s disease.
-At NYSCF, we use samples of patient tumors resected during surgery to generate self-renewing stem cells and 3D structures grown from stem cells (called “organoids”) that recapitulate each patient’s individual tumor.
-Our world-leading expertise in stem cell technology positions us to create these innovative, more effective, personalized models of cancer.

 In addition to the major unmet medical need for more advanced and innovative research solutions for these cancers, increased awareness of these issues is crucial for improving diagnosis, survival rates, and treatment effectiveness.
 NYSCF regularly holds scientific and patient-focused events that educate the public about these issues and present the latest advancements in women’s cancer research.